Beyond Probability

 The Opening Statement

-The first verse of the Quran is "In the name of God, Most Gracious, Most Merciful."
-In Arabic, it is pronounced as Bism Allah Al-Rahman Al-Raheem, and is commonly known as the Basmalah.
+The first verse of the Quran is "In the name of God, the Almighty, the Merciful."
+In Arabic, it is pronounced as Bism Allah Al-Rahman Al-Raheem, and is known as the Basmalah.

 The Basmalah is so special and unique that it constitutes the foundation upon which the Quran's 19-based mathematical composition is built.
 It is the opening statement of the Quran, and is composed of four words and exactly 19 Arabic letters.
 These letters are given below in Table 4 with the approximate English equivalents and their corresponding G.V..